cubesky/AutoRecyclerAdapter/README.md

 Then, you need a JavaBean to extends `AutoDataBean` with `ARABind` annotation to bind your data to the view.
 Instead of old `AutoBind` system, `ARABind` use resource id as `view_id` and use Class as `view_type` to simplify your code.
 In `ARABind` view_param is optional, it only used with multi parameter method.
 And then, add `ARABindLayout` annotation to Class to tell adapter witch layout should it use, it will automatically bind to it.
+`ARALink` give you an access to View component, but if it also bind with `ARABind`, `ARABind` will always override your operation on the same method.
 > If you need  `view_param`, please use boxed Object such as Integer and Float instead of int and float.
 > In `SmartRecyclerAdapter` fields must be public modifier!